-Supported feature layer types for sharing as copies
+Supported feature layer and view types for sharing as copies

-The following types of feature layers support sharing data as copies:
+The following are the types of items that support sharing data as copies:

 - Hosted feature layers in ArcGIS Online.